 Now that you know the basic terminology, what should you look for in a beginner kayak?
 First, you will need to decide if you want a sit-inside (SI) or sit-on-top (SOT) kayak.
 After that, narrow down your choices with a combination of the storage, size, and comfort of each individual kayak.
 Let’s take a look at each:

 Sit-inside kayaks are what you probably think of when you picture a kayak.
 You will sit inside the kayak itself and brace your feet on foot rests and knees on the sides of the kayak while paddling.
 It is easier to get up to faster speeds in an SI because you can use extra leverage that comes from leaning into the foot braces.
 They are also better suited for cold-water kayaking because it is easier to avoid getting wet while paddling.
 If you do flip a sit-inside kayak, however, you will need to get to shore to completely empty out the kayak before climbing back in and proceeding with your excursion.
 More experience kayakers use a spray deck to prevent water from getting into the kayak at all.
 If you capsize wearing a spray skirt you’ll need to be able to right the kayak (eskimo roll) without pulling the spray skirt off.

 A relative newcomer to the kayak market, sit-on-top kayaks are ideal for warm weather kayaking.
 You will definitely get wet while paddling because the water laps over the kayak and up through the skupper holes by design.
-If you want to hop off for a swim or were to flip the kayak, however, it is very simple to climb back on even in deep water.
+If you want to hop off for a swim or were to flip the kayak, however, it is very simple to climb back on, even in deep water.
 They are very user friendly and are generally less expensive than SIs.
-Ocean Kayak’s Malibu Tandem or Ocean Kayak’s Frenzy are great models to try if you are looking for a SOT kayak.
+Ocean Kayak’s Malibu Tandem and single kayaks are great models to try if you are looking for a SOT kayak.

-For more information of the different types of kayaks and canoes, and the difference between the twoe, read our canoe vs kayak article.
+For more information of the different types of kayaks and canoes, and the difference between the two, read our canoe vs kayak article.